Elijah Mitchell Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Conceding 141.3 rushing yards per game, the Texans have the 30th-ranked run defense in the league.
+- The Texans have the NFL's 30th-ranked defense against the run, surrendering 141.3 yards per game.

-- Mitchell and the 49ers will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns conceded (25).
+- Mitchell and the 49ers will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns allowed (25).

 Recent Performances